daisy-ycguo/knativelab/02 eventing/exercise-2/README.md

 ## Setup: Create Channel and Subscription

 We use `GithubSource` as the example.
-We will create a Addressable object to receive the event message and print it in logs.
+We will create a channel and a subscription.

 ### Step 1.
 Install Istio